Solar Panels in Hereford, Herefordshire

 Do I need planning permission for solar panels?

-Most residential solar installations in the UK are permitted development and don't require planning permission, provided panels don't project more than 200mm from the roof surface.
-Listed buildings and conservation areas may have additional requirements.
+Most residential solar installations in the UK are classed as permitted development and do not require planning permission, provided panels do not project more than 200mm from the roof surface.
+Listed buildings, conservation areas, Areas of Outstanding Natural Beauty (AONBs), and World Heritage Sites may have additional requirements from your local planning authority.
+Ground-mounted systems are also permitted development if they do not exceed 9m² in area.
+Your MCS-certified installer can advise on any local restrictions that apply to your property.

 What is the difference between solar PV and solar thermal?

-Solar PV panels generate electricity from sunlight.
-Solar thermal panels heat water directly.
-For most UK homes, solar PV is the better investment: it's more versatile, benefits from 0% VAT, and you can sell excess electricity via the SEG.
-Solar thermal only heats water.
+Solar PV panels generate electricity from sunlight using photovoltaic cells, while solar thermal panels heat water directly using the sun's warmth.
+For most UK homes, solar PV is the better investment: it is more versatile (powering all electrical appliances), benefits from 0% VAT, and you can sell excess electricity via the Smart Export Guarantee at 4-6p/kWh.
+Solar thermal only heats water and does not generate electricity or qualify for SEG income.
+Solar PV panels also last longer (25-30 years versus 15-20 for solar thermal) and have lower maintenance requirements.

 Can I sell excess solar electricity?